ENG 111, Fall 2017

 e-Book & Software

 *Note: We will use "OER's"--i.e., Open Education Resources--in this class, which is to say free, available material on the Internet, so you will not need to purchase a textbook for this course.
 Microsoft Word is our word processing system.
-You need not purchase Word since it is available on campus, and you get a free download of the Microsoft Office products (including Word) provided to you by the college.
+You need not purchase Word since it is available on campus, and you get a free download of the Microsoft Office products (including Word) provided to you by the college when you g in to BlackBoard.
 We will also use Google documents and various Google applications, which are also provided without additional charge to all TNCC students through your MyTNCC login.

 ENG 111 College Composition I is a required writing course in many programs at Thomas Nelson, including all transfer programs.
 ENG 111 is a prerequisite for ENG 112: College Composition II.
 ENG 111 transfers to most public four-year institutions in Virginia, usually to fulfill a general education requirement in writing.
 Students intending to transfer should meet with advisors at Thomas Nelson and the transfer school and should check the transfer school’s transfer guide to see how this course will fit into their curricula.